 - Thread (I recommend using a 40 wt thread)

-- 1/2″ Swivel Lobster Clasp (I buy a large pack because these make EXCELLENT gifts)
+- 1/2″ Swivel Lobster Clasp (It’s nice to stock up because these make EXCELLENT gifts)

 Learn to make a Lanyard – Tools Needed